-from the close-enough-for-government-work dept
+from the government-now-just-making-up-FOIA-exemptions dept

 The government doesn't care much for a level judicial playing field.
 That whole checks and balances thing?
 It's just getting in the way of speedy prosecutions.
 Federal and state prosecutors have engaged in routine Brady violations -- the withholding of exculpatory evidence from defendants.